GoogleCloudPlatform/database-assessment/scripts/collector/sqlserver/README.txt

     b) Database Privileges
     ----------------------
     This utility must be run as a database user with privileges to SELECT from certain data dictionary views.
-    The scripts "CreateUserForAssessmentWithSQLAuth.bat" and "CreateUserForAssessmentWithWindowsAuth.bat" are supplied to create the required user and privileges.
+    The scripts "createUserForAssessmentWithSQLAuth.bat" and "createUserForAssessmentWithWindowsAuth.bat" are supplied to create the required user and privileges.
 Instructions for executing it are below.
 Alternatively, you may use a user that already has the required privileges (include privileges in the appendix)

     c) System Requirements
     ----------------------